Psychiatric hospital: Criticism

 While there is a lot of criticism to the set up and the form of care psychiatric hospitals provide, there is the more prominent issue of stigmatization from other individuals and the communities surrounding these hospitals.
 There has been an increase in the stigmatization towards individuals who receive professional mental health care in psychiatric hospitals.
 Stigmatization has a major impact on not only the patients in these hospitals but also the clients of so-called alternative settings.
 Having this stigma can cause future patients and individuals who need this care to be more hesitant to get the care due to the fear of future judgement and being a victim of this stigmatization.
+For example, Janna Herron, a previous patient at a psychiatric institution argues that psychiatric institutions are harsh and inhumane to patients and only cut them off from the outside world.
+She also says that psychiatric patients are stigmatized and that nobody wants to talk about the issues patients face.

 Some other criticism that can occur is by peers.
 This can have a direct impact on the patients.
 This alone can cause them not to feel as they can share or seek help from a professional mental health provider.

+Historical criticism of psychiatric hospitals reveals that during the nineteenth and early twentieth centuries, women were admitted at disproportionately high rates.
+Women who diverged from traditional domestic roles, exhibited emotional expressiveness, independence, or were deemed unmanageable were quickly labeled insane and institutionalized without thorough assessment.
+Often, these women were hospitalized due to social nonconformity, issues like marital conflicts, poverty, or language difficulties, rather than genuine mental illness.
+These patterns highlight how psychiatric institutions served not only as medical tools but also as mechanisms of social control, with the pathologization of women's behavior influenced by a male-dominated authority.
+This dynamic resulted in a higher rate of institutionalization among women whose actions challenged gender norms.

+A pattern of social regulation is evident in the way individuals engaging in same-sex relationships are treated, with sexuality often seen as a psychiatric disorder rather than a valid aspect of identity.
+Between 1910 and 1935, society regarded homosexuality as a fluid identity that could be altered through treatment.
+Due to this perception of same-sex relations, families and clinicians often chose institutional care for individuals experiencing conflicts with their same-sex desires.
+Many men were committed due to family pressure, reflecting how homosexuality, like women's nonconformity, was seen as a deviation needing medical intervention.
+Early psychiatric institutions played a role in the historical mistreatment of LGBTQ people by pathologizing their identities and reinforcing the notion that deviation from heterosexual norms indicated mental illness, subjecting them to harsh and neglectful treatment in asylums.